ferpoble2/Relief_Creator/readme.md

 |        is_in        | string (polygon id) | Filter all the points that are inside the specified polygon. |
 |      is_not_in      | string (polygon id) | Filter all the points that are not in the specified polygon (are outside the polygon). |

 These filters are passed to the Scene class at the time of the interpolation.
-The Scene get the data necessary to apply the filters before the transformation take place.
+The Scene is in charge of getting the necessary data to apply the filters correctly on the transformations.

 # How to extend the program